 The husband should use his own money to help his parents

 The husband has every right to support his parents with his own money.
 He does not have the right to demand that his wife do the same with hers.
 The request crosses a line that she should feel no guilt about pushing back on.
-The fact that she is resistant suggests she has other priorities, whether building retirement savings, providing for their children, or simply maintaining a financial cushion she worked to secure.
-Those are legitimate priorities.
+Her resistance likely reflects legitimate priorities: building retirement savings, providing for their children, or maintaining a financial cushion she worked to secure.
+All of those are sound reasons to hold firm.

 An inheritance should not be treated as a pool of discretionary cash.
-Its real value lies in what it can generate over decades, not in a single transfer.
+Its real value lies in what it can generate over decades, not in a one-time transfer to address someone else’s immediate need.
 The better path, if the couple decides they do want to offer some form of support, is structured and limited.
 Directly paying a specific bill, such as a medical expense or a month of rent, keeps the funds targeted and prevents open-ended dependency.
 A formal family loan with documented repayment terms is another option that creates accountability on both sides.
-What it should not be is an unstructured lump-sum transfer drawn from one partner’s separate inheritance, simply because one spouse feels the other is obligated.
+An unstructured lump-sum transfer drawn from one partner’s separate inheritance, simply because one spouse feels the other is obligated, is the option most likely to create lasting resentment.

 The bottom line

-The best outcome here is a conversation that involves everyone, including clear boundaries about what help, if any, will be offered and by whom.
+The best outcome here is a conversation that involves both spouses, with clear boundaries established about what help, if any, will be offered and by whom.
 The husband’s parents almost certainly would not want their son’s marriage strained on their behalf.
 If the couple cannot reach an understanding on their own, a mediator or counselor is a reasonable next step before the disagreement does lasting damage.
-Money has a way of exposing fault lines in relationships that were already there.
-The goal is to address those fault lines before they widen.
+Money has a way of exposing fault lines in a relationship that were already there.
+The goal is to address those fault lines before they widen into something much harder to repair.